USask SIGMA is the only program of its kind in Canada, creating entrepreneurs ready for the real world.

 Peer learning and community building

 This is the core of the program.
 Teams provide a progress report each week.
 Then you and your teammates will ask for help from the group, if needed.
 Teams often work together to help each other out.
+Teams form a strong community of peer entrepreneurs who support each other during the program and beyond.

 Mentorship and coaching